RateGain-logo-Vivid-Lavender

 Pros

-• Modern cloud-based platform with a clean user experience
+• Modern cloud-based platform

-• Broad marketplace ecosystem for add-on tools
+• Broad marketplace ecosystem

 Cons

-• Some users request deeper reporting customisation
+• Some users want deeper reporting customization (Capterra)

 4. Cloudbeds